 - 1 (8 oz.) box Panko bread crumbs

 - 1 tsp.
 Black Tellicherry Peppercorns, freshly ground

 - 1 Tbsp.
 Rubbed Sage

 If you'd rather skip the fried part of this recipe, simply toss the roasted butternut squash into the finished risotto for a lovely side dish or hearty vegetarian main.

-To make the fried rice balls: Scoop up a ball of rice mixture, nestle a cube of squash in the middle and close to form a stuffed ball.
+For the fried rice balls: Scoop up a ball of rice mixture, nestle a cube of squash in the middle and close to form a stuffed ball.
 Gently roll rice ball in bread crumbs to cover.
 Add enough oil to a high-sided skillet to submerge rice balls; heat to 350 degrees.
 Fry rice balls in small batches until golden brown, maintaining 350-degree temperature.
-Transfer a to a paper towel-lined plate.
-Combine salt, pepper and sage in a small bowl; lightly sprinkle over the rice balls.
+Transfer to a paper towel-lined plate.
+Combine salt, pepper, and sage in a small bowl; lightly sprinkle over the rice balls.

 Absolutely amazing served warm with the Smoked Serrano Cranberry Chutney for dipping.